'Gilmore Girls' Season 1, Episode 14: That Damn Donna Reed

 Is that a tie-dyed, printed and bedazzled option she’s wearing to her friend-date at Luke’s?
 You bet!
 Where does she keep finding these?

-Then there’s the short-sleeved turtleneck sweater that appears to be the result of a yarn factory explosion, the butterfly print blouse she wears to Friday night dinner, the red shirt with the white graphic print that she wears on two separate days, and the shiny black blouse.
+Then there’s the short-sleeved turtleneck sweater that appears to be the result of a yarn factory explosion, the butterfly print blouse she wears to Friday night dinner, the red shirt with the white graphic print that she wears on two separate days, and the shiny purple blouse.

 If ugly-Lorelai shirts were a drinking game, this episode would kill you.